mozilla/addons-server/docs/api/topics/submission.rst

    contain all the data.
 Update the required fields.
 4. :ref:`Create a screenshot <screenshot-post-label>`.
 For listing on the Firefox Marketplace, at least one screenshot is needed.
+5. :ref:`Attach content ratings <content-ratings>`.
+All apps need content ratings before being reviewed.
-5. :ref:`Ask for a review <enable-patch-label>`.
+6. :ref:`Ask for a review <enable-patch-label>`.
 All apps need to be reviewed, this will add it to the review queue.

 Validate